Linuxfabrik/monitoring-plugins/check-plugins/cometsystem/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * Works with any Comet System Web Sensor that exposes a `/values.json` endpoint

-**Important Notes:**

 * The repeating `--severity` parameter can be set in different ways:

     * `--severity ok|warn|crit|unknown`: High and low alarm severity for all channels and all alarm modes.